What Is BATS?

 Is It Really Better than the NYSE or NASDAQ?

 The former BATS platform had four U.S. stock exchanges: BZX, BYX, EDGA, and EDGX.
 It also operated BATS Options and BATS Chi-X Europe, the biggest pan-European stock market.
 These have been folded into the CBOE options exchanges: Cboe BZX, Cboe EDGX, Cboe Options, and Cboe C2 Options.

 The BATS platform is an all-electronic alternative trading service.
 Its goal is to provide better technology, with lower costs, while maintaining better customer service.
 It was created to avoid the kind of technology problems plaguing the major exchanges.

 Ironically, BATS suffered a flash crash itself when it listed its own initial public offering on its own exchange.
 On March 23, 2012, BATS was forced to withdraw its IPO when the stock price plummeted from $15 a share to just pennies.
 The crash pushed Apple's stock down 9%, forcing a temporary halt in its trading.
-It prompted the SEC to investigate high-frequency trading exchanges, including BATS.
+It prompted the Securities and Exchange Commission to investigate high-frequency trading exchanges, including BATS.
 (Source: Bloomberg, The Epic Fail of the Worst IPO Ever, March 23, 2012)

 BATS was founded in June 2005.
 At that time, BATS was an acronym for "Better Alternative Trading System."
 It received SEC approval to become an actual stock exchange, BATS BZX, in October 2008.
 It launched a BATS exchange in London that same year and opened a second U.S. exchange, BATS BYX, two years later.
 The two U.S. exchanges have different pricing policies.
 Together, they account for 13% of all U.S. stock trading.